pearjuicee/Looksy/README.md

 # Looksy: A Virtual Dressing Room 👚👕

 A web-based application that enables users to virtually try on various t-shirt designs in real time using a webcam.
-The application leverages computer vision and machine learning techniques for pose detection and dynamic image overlay.
+It tracks body movements to position the shirt correctly using computer vision, adjusting the size and fit dynamically.
+Users can switch between designs, see how the shirts look on them, take screenshots, and even save them to create their own virtual wardrobe.

 ## Features 🛠️